gbroques/ose-workbench-platform/docs/pages/pattern_catalog/command_classes.rst

 Command Classes
 ===============
+.. admonition:: Motivation

+   Encapsulate action users can perform when interacting with FreeCAD's UI.

 Command Classes are executed when users perform various actions in the workbench such as clicking a button in a toolbar or selecting an option in a menu.

 OSE Workbench Command Classes are an opinionated extension to `FreeCAD Command Classes <https://wiki.freecadweb.org/Command>`_ with the following observed conventions: